The Oxford Encyclopedia of Women in World History

 With its rich and insightful entries by leading scholars and experts, The Encyclopedia of Women in World History as a reference work is sure to be a valued, go-to resource for scholars, college and high school students, and general readers alike.

 Having poured over this enriching book for three weeks in Maui, I can certainly say it is engaging.
-Most people searching for vacation rentals Maui would not conceive of reading a 4-volume encyclopedia during their stay on this tropical paradise.
+Most people searching for vacation rentals on Maui would not conceive of reading a 4-volume encyclopedia during their stay on this tropical paradise.
 I enjoyed plenty of sun and water.
 Snorkeling everyday for an hour was my exercise, and then reclining in a comfortable lounge on the condo's lania to peruse the Encyclopedia of Women in World History was certainly not tedious.
 I was thoroughly engaged.
 You really can't complain that the view from one's work space was boring.
 The west coast of MAui is beautiful and the sunsets are dazzling.
 I was not under any hardship whie reviewing this comprehensive history of women socially, politically and economically.
 Believe me.

 "Smith does an admirable job of summarizing and synthesizing a vast academic literature in clear, jargon-free language that will engage scholars and general readers alike....Highly recommended for academic and public libraries."—CHOICE

 By Walah Azzam Al Sabah on June 27, 2008

 This product deserves more than 5 stars.
 Simply excellent, this 4-volume encyclopedia has made its reader comprehend the history of women socially, politically and economically.